vinstonsalim/projects/CPP_Projects/PAD1_WS1819_Malcherek_Transportunternehmen/README.md

-# Shipping Company Logbook - Exam of PAD1 - Winter Semester 2018/2019 - Prof. Dr. Malcherek
+# Shipping Company Logbook - Exam of PAD1 - Winter Semester 2018/2019 - Prof. Dr. Arnim Malcherek

 [![de](https://img.shields.io/badge/lang-de-green.svg)](README.de.md)

 ## Description

-This project is basically a pratical exam from Prof. Dr. Malcherek for the Programming, Algorithm, and Data Structure 1 (PAD1) course in the winter semester 2018/2019.
+This project is basically a pratical exam from Prof. Dr. Arnim Malcherek for the Programming, Algorithm, and Data Structure 1 (PAD1) course in the winter semester 2018/2019.
 The task was to implement a simple program for a shipping company.
 The program should be able to create a logbook for trips and output a revenue list.
 The program should also be able to create ships and assign them to trips.

 ## Structure